intel/ScalableVectorSearch/docs/python/logging.rst

 Python Logging API
 ==================

-In addition to the environment variable initialization described in the :ref:`top level logging documentation <logging_top>`, ``pysvs`` exposes a programatic API in the ``pysvs.logging`` submodule.
+In addition to the environment variable initialization described in the :ref:`top level logging documentation <logging_top>`, ``svs`` exposes a programatic API in the ``svs.logging`` submodule.

-.. automodule:: pysvs.logging
+.. automodule:: svs.logging
    :members: